 This vegan fish and chips recipe is what you’ve been waiting for.
-Kelp flakes and Old Bay seasoning bring back the flavors of the sea, while a cornstarch mixture makes the tempeh extra crispy.
+Kelp flakes and Old Bay seasoning bring the flavors of the sea, while a cornstarch mixture makes the tempeh extra crispy.
 The result is a nostalgic dish that doesn’t have any animal products.
-The tempeh “fish” is crunchy on the outside, tender and flaky on the inside.
-The chips are crispy and flavorful and the tartar sauce is perfect for dipping.
+The tempeh “fish” is crunchy on the outside, tender and flaky on the inside; the chips are crispy and flavorful; and the tartar sauce is perfect for dipping.
 You have to try this vegan fish and chips recipe––it’s amazing!

 Tempeh ‘Fish’ N’ Chips With Tartar Sauce [Vegan]

 - 1 cup corn starch

 - 4 large russet potatoes cut into wedges